 What to Bring

-Hiking shoes (and/or water sandals), comfortable clothes, rain jacket, camera, insect repellent, towel and swimming suit.
+Hiking shoes (and/or water sandals), comfortable clothes, rain jacket, camera, insect repellent, towel, water shoes and swimming suit.

 Transportation, bilingual naturalist guide, bottled water, fruit, lunch and entrance to the parks.